-In this section, we design a new algorithm that efficiently leverages the semi-bandit feedback by approximating the coefficients of the covariance matrix $\SSigma^*$ online.
-This approximation is symmetric by construction and yields a coefficient-wise upper bound of $\SSigma^*$.
-But it is not necessarily a semi-definite positive matrix, a constraint that can be extremely challenging to tightly impose in practical scenarios.
+In this section, we design a new algorithm that efficiently leverages the semi-bandit feedback.
+It approximates the coefficients of the covariance matrix $\SSigma$ online.
+The approximation is symmetric by construction and yields a coefficient-wise upper bound of $\SSigma$, but it is not necessarily positive semi-definite, a constraint that can be challenging to impose in practice.

-While \citet{perrault2020covariance} use an axis-realignment technique and a covering argument to derive their confidence region, our approach is closer to the least-squares methodology of \citet{degenne2016combinatorial}.
-It uses ellipsoidal confidence regions in which we incorporate Bernstein-like concentration inequalities.
-This particularly simplifies the computation of an upper confidence bound for each action.
-While \citet{perrault2020covariance} need to solve linear programs in convex sets at each iteration to derive their bound, we have access to closed-form expressions.
-More details on these differences in complexity are given in \cref{sec:Comparisons}.